YunoHost/yunohost-ci/README.md

     cleanup_exec = "/opt/yunohost-ci/cleanup.sh" # Path to bash script to delete container.
 ```

-## Using variables
+## Using images

-When you write `.gitlab-ci.yml` you can give some [variables](https://docs.gitlab.com/ee/ci/variables/#via-gitlab-ciyml) to the runner:

-- SNAPSHOT_NAME (By default `after-postinstall`): You can choose to run test on different environments:
+Use the field `image` to switch between debian versions (`stretch` by default) and between `before-install`, `before-postinstall` or `after-postinstall` (`after-postinstall` by default) for example:
+- `image: stretch:after-postinstall` to use the stretch image after the postinstall ofr Yunohost
-  * Before the installation of YunoHost: `before-install`
+- `image: buster:before-install` to use the buster image before the installation of YunoHost
-  * Before the postinstall of YunoHost: `before-postinstall`
-  * After the postinstall of YunoHost: `after-postinstall`
-- DEBIAN_VERSION (By default `stretch`): You can choose on which debian version you want to run your tests
-  * Stretch: `stretch`
-  * Buster: `buster`
+- `...`

 ## TODO